mariotti/freemol/README.md

 # freemol
 freemol 2003

-# Copyright notice
+# Copyright notice/Licences: Please read this
 Please note that some code lines might be a copy of other sources, usually free source code, as this project started many years ago.

-Minuit in particular, I started it from an original F77 (free from the 90s) code and translated into F90.
-I contacted CERN (current minuit copyright holder) for a confirmation.
+Minuit in particular: I started it from an original F77 (free from the 90s) code and translated into F90.
+I contacted CERN (current minuit copyright holder) for a confirmation but I could not get a clear answer.
+I think it is obvious as it is a really old code which was free on the net many years ago.

-There is also some free code from CCL (Computational Chemistry List)
+There is also some free code from CCL (Computational Chemistry List), it is mentioned as comment in the code.

+If code, packages or else might not fit with this "main" repository licence they are present in the folder "others/".
+Please read each package or code licence.
+If a package/code is there, then the redistribution is granted but under the given package licence which you should read.

+ ## Why so complicated?

+ There is a different solution: Get the required packages from other/external sources.

+ But I want to create a "self-consistend" package which will run without external dependencies.
+For these reasons:

+    - It might need to compile for systems without a network connection.
+    - If an hardware system (for example) is not supported by the main distribution we can create patches which apply only to the given distribution.
+    - Security: It is better to: download, check, compile, run, check, put in "others/", check, compile, run, check then a simple download from the net.
+    - Then the obvious: I promote fortran as the most portable source code.
+I need all code in a unique package.

+Warning: For example blas and lapack are definitly more optimised if you use your system ones.

 # News